ufrgs-hyman/meican/docs/guide/installation-centos.md

 ####Apache configuration

 By default, the Rewrite mode is enabled on CentOS 6.7.
-To confirm this verify that the following line is uncommented:
+To confirm this, verify that the following line is uncommented:

 ```
 LoadModule rewrite_module modules/mod_rewrite.so